 Sorry to get your hopes up, but at the minute nothing much has happened.

-‘Licence to build: A pathway to licensing UK construction,’ is the report published by the Federation of Master Builders in conjunction with research consultants Pye Tait.
+The Federation of Master Builders published a report “Licence to build: A pathway to licensing UK construction” in conjunction with research consultants Pye Tait.
 In it, they not only publish the results of their survey but detail exactly how a compulsory licensing scheme for building firms could be rolled out.
 This includes building on existing quality assurance frameworks such as TrustMark and taking appropriate steps to limit the disruptions and costs incurred by construction firms in order to comply.

 The report recommends that the next step forward would be to develop what it calls an ‘industry-led Task Force or Working Group’ to develop a more detailed set of proposals and put them forward for the government’s consideration.